 - Sample messages to patients by community health centers:

-Public Charge – Preparing to Talk with the Media
+Preparing to Talk with the Media About Public Charge

 - Are you a health center provider, staff or patient willing to tell your story about how immigration policies or public charge affects you?
 Are fewer patients coming in for services because of rumors about Public Charge, immigration laws, or Medicaid?
 We need your stories!
-Click here for AAPCHO’s Share Your Story form (3 minutes to complete).
+Click here to share your story.

 - Whether it’s a tweet, a patient story, or a data point, framing is critical to building a winning argument.
 Avoid common communication pitfalls by watching Narratives that Reshape the Immigration Conversation by the Frameworks Institute, February 7, 2018 (Marisa Gerstein Pineau, 22 min).
 Slides (PDF).
 Hosted by The Immigrant Learning Center.